 Read our overview of the Florida health insurance marketplace – including news updates and exchange history.

-For 2022 health coverage in Florida, open enrollment ran from November 1, 2021 through January 15, 2022.
+For individual/family health coverage in Florida, open enrollment runs from November 1 through January 15.
 Outside of the annual open enrollment period, Floridians will need a qualifying event to enroll.

 Learn more about the enrollment process in our comprehensive guides: